nsrr/mesa-documentation/pages/hrv-analysis.md

 ## Methods

 QRS complexes (R-points) were detected using Compumedics (Abbotsford, VIC, Australia) Somte software Version 2.10 (Builds 99 to 101).
 The R-points were classified as normal sinus, supraventricular premature complex or ventricular premature complex.
-The automated annotations were reviewed by a trained technician, who made appropriate corrections.
+The automated annotations were reviewed by a trained technician, who made appropriate corrections during the sleep period.

 In this analysis, we follow the Task Force of The European Society of Cardiology and The North American Society of Pacing and Electrophysiology, Heart rate variability (HRV) standards of measurement, physiological interpretation, and clinical use (European Heart Journal, 1996;17:354–81).